rickybarefield/shipping_axon_framework/README.md

 - [ ] Updating the aggregate
 - [ ] Updating events (versioning?)
 - [ ] Updating a projection (replaying events) - see https://docs.axoniq.io/reference-guide/v/4.0/configuring-infrastructure-components/event-processing/event-processors#replaying-events and https://github.com/mrook/axon-projection-rebuild-demo (looks like it's based on a version of axon without the native support for replay)
+- [ ] Approach to deploying updates (blue/green? what to do with queries whilst rebuilding?
+Flyway? see https://discuss.axoniq.io/t/best-practices-for-zero-downtime-deployments-event-replay-rebuilding-projections/5008)

 ## Versions